wwdablu/OpenCVision/README.md

 ```

 Once above commands are executed the OpenCV JAR should be present inside the ```lib``` folder in build folder.
 There you will find the OpenCV JAR which we can now use for our project.

+## Using the user libraries
+You can now add the JAR for your project and define the path to the native objects to the ```build/lib``` folder.

+## Finally
+Go ahead, download the source for the application now and build it. :heart: